🧘 Curs nou de Abheda Yoga

 There are many forms of samadhi.

-Savikamapa samadhi is the first stage, the superficial one and represents the state in which there are still changes in the mind.
-Analyses and synthesises, investigations and abstract reasoning take place at this stage.
+Savikalapa samadhi is the first stage, the superficial one, and represents the state in which there are still changes in the mind.
+In this phase, analyses and syntheses, investigations and abstract reasoning take place.

 Nirviklapla samadhi is the state in which man transcends all mental fluctuations, i.e. both thoughts and emotions.
 Man feels free, unlimited and overwhelmed by divine bliss.
-When this state becomes continuous and natural, it reaches the state called Sahajavastha, which is the condition of a released living.
+When this state becomes continuous and natural, one attains the state called Sahajavastha, which is the condition of a living liberated.

 But not only that, the yogi can retain this state as a state of background while being present in the world, always connected to his divine nature, to the infinity of his heart.
 He always feels free, alive and happy regardless of the external circumstances.